vinayakss007/aw-crm-backend-v1/newcrm/abetworks-crm/backend/API_DOCUMENTATION.md

 - Java SDK
 - .NET SDK

-These libraries should handle authentication, error handling, and common operations.
+These libraries should handle authentication, error handling, health checks, and common operations.

 ## Support and Contact